-You have a low preference for visual learning.
-This means you do not like to learn through reading and looking at pictures.
-However, you can develop this ability through practice.
+You have a high preference for visual learning - you like to learn through reading and looking at pictures.
+You can take advantage of this ability and develop it further through practice.
 Use the recommendations below.

 Use the following recommendations during situations that involve visual learning.
 These will help you use other modes of learning at the same time, assisting your overall ability to learn.